Kaustubh-790/Tempo/README.md

 **Key design decisions:**

-- **All game state lives in Redis** any PM2 worker process can handle any request
+- **All game state lives in Redis** so any PM2 worker process can handle any request.
 - **`@socket.io/redis-adapter`** handles cross-instance socket room fanout transparently across all PM2 workers
 - **Pure WebSocket transport** (`transports: ["websocket"]`) — bypasses Socket.IO's HTTP polling fallback entirely, which eliminates sticky-session requirements at the load balancer level.
-All workers share state via Redis so any worker can handle any connection
+All workers share state via Redis so any worker can handle any connection.
-- **BullMQ worker** handles all MongoDB writes asynchronously after game completion — the game loop never blocks on DB I/O
+- **BullMQ worker** handles all MongoDB writes asynchronously after game completion — the game loop never blocks on DB I/O.
-- **Distributed matchmaking lock** (`redis SET NX`) prevents two PM2 workers from popping the same two players simultaneously
+- **Distributed matchmaking lock** (`redis SET NX`) prevents two PM2 workers from popping the same two players simultaneously.
-- **`localSockets` Map** in `gameSocket.js` short-circuits `io.to(socketId)` when both players land on the same worker process, avoiding a Redis round-trip
+- **`localSockets` Map** in `gameSocket.js` short-circuits `io.to(socketId)` when both players land on the same worker process, avoiding a Redis round-trip.

 ### Why single EC2 + Nginx instead of multi-instance ALB?